-Should I Visit the Dentist?
+Should You Visit the Dentist?

 It is important to call your dentist and ask for an emergency appointment immediately if your tooth has been completely knocked out.
 Losing a tooth completely is a pretty severe situation, and you need to act quickly.

 Usually, the teeth can be saved if you get to the dentist within the first 30 minutes to an hour, but after that, you will probably need a fake tooth, so don’t put off getting treatment for this.